|

 John Magill, Henry McDowell, Hill Linsday and Henry Frackelton, all

+of whom served under the Irish Conference.
 In more recent times, Dromore gave Rev. Robert C.

 Acheson, who rendered fine service in Burma before going to America,